Applications for WFISC 2024 are now open and will close on Friday 24 November 2023.

-Preliminary Judging will take place in the last two weeks of August and applicants will be informed of the outcome by Friday 27th August.
+Preliminary Judging will take place following this, and all applicants will be informed of their outcome from 15 December 2023.

 To apply, simply fill out the online application form, including your repertoire choices according to the WFISC requirements: